 - (i) Professional Licensee Engineering (Non-Practising); - (j) P.L.Eng.
 (Non-Practising); - (k) Professional Licensee Engineering (Retired); - (I) P.L.Eng.
 (Retired); - (m) Professional Licensee Geoscience (Non-Practising); - (n) P.L.Geo.
 (Non-Practising); - (o) Professional Licensee Geoscience (Retired); - (p) P.L.Geo.
-(Retired). - (6) A non-practising individual Registrant who applies to reinstate status as a Professional Registrant must - (a) pay the applicable fees as set out in section 6.1(1) and Schedule C of the Bylaws, and - (b) demonstrate compliance with the requirements for reinstatement of status as a Professional Registrant set out in section 5.23 of the Bylaws.
+(Retired). - (6) A non-practising individual Registrant who applies to reinstate status as a Professional Registrant must

+- (a) pay the applicable fees as set out in section 6.1(1) of the Bylaws [Application Fees] and Schedule C of the Bylaws [Fees], and - (b) demonstrate compliance with the requirements for reinstatement of status as a Professional Registrant set out in section 5.23 of the Bylaws [Reinstatement of Status as a Practising Professional Registrant].